 After I get home, I might continue to listen to my own audiobook while doing laundry, cooking, cleaning, or doing other housework.

 3. I read eBooks on my Kindle Paperwhite.

 I read eBooks right before bed as part of my nighttime routine.
 My husband is okay with the light from my Kindle, but he has a hard time sleeping with the light from my nightstand turned on.

 I have used the Kindle Paperwhite for several months and I absolutely love it because it doesn’t use a blue light.
 Blue light disrupts your circadian rhythm, so an iPad, iPhone, or Kindle Fire might not be the best choice before bed.

 I used to use a Kindle Fire, but I hard time going to sleep and struggled with insomnia throughout the night.
-I went through some adrenal fatigue issues and I found out my Kindle Fire was aggravating the issue, whereas the Kindle Paperwhite does not.
+When I went through some adrenal fatigue issues, I found out my Kindle Fire was aggravating the issue, whereas the Kindle Paperwhite does not.

 I highly recommend the Kindle Paperwhite!

 I’ll be honest: I don’t read many physical books anymore.